There are no statewide elections in Minnesota in 2021

-General Election Voter Registration Deadline: October 13 online, or Election Day registration if voting in-person
+Voter Registration Deadline: 21 days before Election Day online, in-person, or by mail, or Election Day registration if voting in-person

-Early voting for the 2020 General Election in Minnesota will take place from September 18 – November 2.
+Early voting in Minnesota will take place from 46 days before the election until the day before the election.
 Look up your early voting location here.

 Minnesota’s Safe at Home program provides a confidential address for voter registration for those who fear for their safety, many of which are survivors of domestic violence, sexual assault, or stalking.
 Learn more here.